 To qualify to be taxed as a RIC and thus avoid corporate level federal income tax on the income we distribute to our stockholders, we are required, among other requirements, to distribute to our stockholders on an annual basis at least 90% of our Investment Company Taxable Income, determined without regard to the dividends paid deduction.
 Additionally, the Credit Facility generally restricts the amount of distributions to stockholders that we can pay out to be no greater than the sum of certain amounts, including our net investment income, plus net capital gains, plus amounts elected by the Company to be considered as having been paid during the prior fiscal year in accordance with Section 855(a) of the Code.
-In accordance with these requirements, our Board of Directors declared, and we paid, monthly cash distributions of \$0.068 per common share for each of the nine months from April through December 2019, \$0.07 per common share for each of the three months from January through March 2020, a supplemental distribution of \$0.09 per common share in June 2019, a supplemental distribution of \$0.09 per common share in December 2019.
-In addition, in April 2020, our Board of Directors declared a deemed distribution of \$1.15 per common share to stockholders of record as of March 31, 2020.
-See also "Recent Developments-Distributions and Dividends" for a discussion of cash distributions to common stockholders declared by our Board of Directors in April 2020.
+In accordance with these requirements, our Board of Directors declared, and we paid, monthly cash distributions of \$0.067 per common share for each of the six months from April through September 2018, \$0.068 per common share for each of the six months from October 2018 through March 2019, and supplemental distributions of \$0.06 per common share for each of June 2018 and December 2018.
+In addition, in April 2019, our Board of Directors declared a deemed distribution of \$1.52 per common share to stockholders of record as of March 29, 2019, a monthly distribution of \$0.068 per common share for each of April, May, and June 2019, and a supplemental distribution of \$0.09 per common share for June 2019.
+Our Board of Directors declared these distributions based on estimates of Investment Company Taxable Income and net long-term capital gains for the fiscal year ending March 31, 2020.

-For each of the fiscal years ended March 31, 2020 and 2019, Investment Company Taxable Income exceeded distributions declared and paid, and, in accordance with Section 855(a) of the Code, we elected to treat \$17.9 million and \$16.0 million, respectively, of the first distributions paid to common stockholders in the respective subsequent fiscal year as having been paid in the respective prior year.
-In addition, for each of the fiscal years ended March 31, 2020 and 2019, net capital gains exceeded distributions declared and paid, and, in accordance with Section 855(a) of the Code, we elected to treat \$5.3 million and \$13.2 million, respectively, of the first distributions paid to common stockholders in the respective subsequent fiscal year as having been paid in the respective prior year.
-For the year ended March 31, 2020, we recorded \$6.5 million of net adjustments for estimated permanent book-tax differences to reflect tax character, which decreased Capital in excess of par value and increased Underdistributed) net investment income and Accumulated net realized gain in excess of distributions.
-For the year ended March 31, 2019, we recorded \$16.1 million of net adjustments for estimated permanent book-tax differences to reflect tax character, which decreased Capital in excess of par value and increase Accumulated net realized gain in excess of distributions and Underdistributed) net investment income.
+For each of the fiscal years ended March 31, 2019 and 2018, Investment Company Taxable Income exceeded distributions declared and paid, and, in accordance with Section 855(a) of the Code, we elected to treat \$16.0 million and \$8.4 million, respectively, of the first distributions paid to common stockholders in the respective subsequent fiscal year as having been paid in the respective prior year.
+In addition, for each of the fiscal years ended March 31, 2019 and 2018, net capital gains exceeded distributions declared and paid, and, in accordance with Section 855(a) of the Code, we elected to treat \$13.2 million and \$2.1 million, respectively, of the first distributions paid to common stockholders in the respective subsequent fiscal year as having been paid in the respective prior year.
+For the year ended March 31, 2019, we recorded a \$16.1 million adjustment for estimated book-tax differences, which decreased Capital in excess of par value and increased Accumulated net realized gain in excess of distributions and (Overdistributed) underdistributed net investment income.
+For the year ended March 31, 2018, we recorded a \$1.6 million adjustment for estimated book-tax differences, which decreased Capital in excess of par value and Accumulated net realized gain in excess of distributions and increased (Overdistributed) underdistributed net investment income.